 The multi-hazard District Disaster Management plan of Bhavnagar is divided in two Parts.
-Part-1 is a comprehensive document covering all possible hazards, with a systematic analysis of risk and vulnerability, element at risk and level of impact through scientific method and experience, it also includes the IRS (Incident Response System).
+Part-1 is a comprehensive document covering all possible hazards, with a systematic analysis of risk and vulnerability, element at risk and level of impact through scientific method and experience.
 Part-2 is all about informative details of the district.

-Hope the updated DDMP 2022 shall be immensely useful to all departments and agencies and shall prove to be beneficial to public at large.
+Hope the updated DDMP 2024 shall be immensely useful to all departments and agencies and shall prove to be beneficial to public at large.

-Yogesh B. Nirgude(IAS)

-Collector & District Magistrate
+R.K.Mehta IAS Collector & District Magistrate Bhavnagar

-Bhavnagar